The ultimate rich and fudgy Chocolate Cheesecake has an Oreo cookie base, smooth chocolate interior, and a simple ganache topping.

 Chocolate Cheesecake Baking Tips

-• Use a springform pan: A springform pan (a pan that has a spring to hold the sides of the pan in place) is the best for cheesecakes.
-Because of the final texture of the cheesecake it can’t be inverted from a pan (like a typical cake) and so the removable sides of the springform pan make it easy to keep the form and shape of the cheesecake.
+• Use a springform pan.This type of pan has a latch that lets the sides release.
+Because of the final texture of the cheesecake, it can’t be inverted from a pan (like a typical cake) and so the removable sides of the springform pan make it easy to keep the form and shape of the cheesecake.
 (Still make sure to generously grease your springform pan first).

-• Wrap the springform pan with foil: Since this chocolate cheesecake bakes in a water bath (I promise it’s easy!) you’ll want to cover the outside in foil (I line it twice in heavy duty foil) to ensure no water from the water bath seeps into the cheesecake.
+• Wrap the springform pan with foil.
+Since this cheesecake bakes in a water bath, the pan needs protection.
+I line it twice in heavy duty foil to ensure no water from the water bath seeps into the cheesecake.

-• Bake the cheesecake in a water bath: A water bath may sound complicated, but it simply means we put the cheesecake into a larger baking pan that is filled with about an inch of water (similar to how we make creme brulee).
-Why use a water bath?
-The water helps to evenly disperse the heat which will help to ensure your cheesecake is evenly baked.
+• Bake the cheesecake in a water bath.
+A water bath may sound complicated, but it’s simple.
+We just put the cheesecake into a larger baking pan that is filled with about an inch of water (similar to how we make creme brulee).
+The water helps to evenly disperse the heat, which will help to ensure your cheesecake is evenly baked.
 You’ll also be able to avoid the cracks in the cheesecake.

 Process shots-- images of the melted chocolate and cocoa powder being added to the cream cheese sugar mixture and eggs, vanilla, and salt being added on top